 Start typing in the name of the first field to show a dropdown list of matching fields, these can then be selected.

-Once a field is selected, the system will automatically show you what type of field it is (✓ Yes/No for checkboxes, 📝 Text for text fields, 🔢 Number for numeric fields, or 📅 Date for date fields).
-This helps you understand what kind of data you're searching.
+Once a field is selected, the system will automatically show you what type of field it is

 The system will then automatically select the most appropriate search option for that field type and show you only the relevant options.
 For example: